2019-2020 Verification Information

 - If you filed an amended tax return, our office will need a signed copy of the filed IRS Form 1040X and the original IRS Tax Return Transcript.

-- Beginning 2018-2019, these requirements are loaded to a student's account if IRS data retrieval indicates an amendment was filed, regardless if a student's FAFSA was selected for verification.
+- These requirements are loaded to a student's account if IRS data retrieval indicates an amendment was filed, regardless if a student's FAFSA was selected for verification.

 Foreign Tax Return